UWCS/rs118/src/ttt.md

 Create a new, empty instance of your game board type in main, and write some code to print the empty board.
 Experiment with manually adding some moves to the board and make sure your code can handle printing Xs and Os properly.

 You'll most likely want to iterate through your board array in some way, printing some other characters along with it.
-You'll need some code to print your `Player` type too (if you want to get fancy with this, check out the [`Display` trait](https://doc.rust-lang.org/rust-by-example/hello/print/print_display.html), but a simple `match` expression will likely do for now.)
+You'll need some code to print your `Player` type too (if you want to get fancy with this, read the documentation for the [`Display` trait](https://doc.rust-lang.org/rust-by-example/hello/print/print_display.html), but a simple `match` expression with some `println!()`s will likely do for now.)

 ## Task 2: Gaming